TibFinance/TibDotNetSdk/methods.md

 ```
 var createdDirectAccountArgs = new Tib.Api.Model.PaymentMethod.CreateDirectAccountPaymentMethodArgs
 {
-	CustomerId = _customer, // customer Id to add the payment method to .
+	CustomerId = new Guid(""), // customer Id to add the payment method to .
-	SessionToken = _session, // Session Id to be able to call the Api
+	SessionToken = new Guid(""), // Session Id to be able to call the Api
 	Account = new Tib.Api.Model.PaymentMethod.AccountModel // information about the payment method
 	{
 		AccountName = "", // the Account Name